Five things you should do if your pet going missing

 Having your pet go missing is one of the most distressing experiences for pet owners and it can be difficult to think clearly, especially in these uncertain times.
-Searching for pets is more difficult at the moment as we must limit the amount of time we spend outside, but there are lots of other things you can do to increase your chances of being reunited.
+Searching for pets is more difficult at the moment as we must practise social distancing, but there are lots of things you can do to increase your chances of being reunited.
 Try not to panic and follow these steps:

 1. Check their favourite places

 Before doing anything else, check that your pet isn’t relaxing in a quiet corner unaware of the worry they are causing.

 You could also put some of their favourite treats outside the door and watch out for them, call them by name or rattle their food biscuits to encourage them to return.

 Call your microchip company to report them missing and ensure your contact details are up to date.

 Please only call local vets if your pet does not have a microchip or the contact details are out of date.

 Our contact centre team, the equivalent of 999 for pets, are working tirelessly to ensure sick and injured pets get the urgent treatment they need but they can’t give you information on pets handed into specific clinics.